-All procedures must be performed by personnel qualified by Plumis.
+All procedures must be performed by suitably qualified personnel.
 The design, working plan, maintenance, and installation of the Automist system in accordance with this DIOM shall only be performed by people knowledgeable and trained in such systems and with a valid certificate of competence from the manufacturer.